Skip to main content

 • Take verifiable action: Just like miners need to do proof-of-work to prove they are serious about Bitcoin blocks and earn the reward of new Bitcoin, so you will need to put some time and effort into your project before getting any recognition for it.
 A "great idea" is not enough.
 Talk is cheap and many people have wasted a lot of everyone else's time explaining their grand vision but never following through with real action (often with a lot of excuses and rationalisations about imaginary roadblocks).
 Existing BCH community members are very familiar with this pattern.

 Whether or not the project is an immediate success is not important, but objective evidence that you are making a serious effort will get a far more positive response.
-For example, if you have created a website or presented some detailed research or made a prototype or basic advertising for your solution - people will notice you have real skin in the game and are putting in the work to be serious.
+For example, if you have created a website, presented some detailed research and/or made a prototype or basic advertising for your solution - people will notice you have real skin in the game and are putting in the work to be serious.
 You don't need millions of Bitcoins in funding to impress people, a sincere effort on any component of your idea with whatever time, budget or effort you have available will do a lot to garner help and support for your project.

 • Don't ask for funding: While the Bitcoin Cash community does have ways to crowdsource funds, it must be savvy with its available capital and it has been scammed by many passing tourists.
 By arriving to the community and immediately seeking funding you come off as a desperate, untrustworthy grifter.
 From your perspective you may be the most committed, valuable, pure-hearted contributer BCH has ever seen but there is no evidence to anyone else that this is the case.
 You will have to earn that reputation with verifiable action over time.
 Any effort you think you would spend on trying to fundraise or find investors, instead spend that on making a prototype of your concept.